Physics beyond the Standard Model: Unexplained relations

 It is unclear if these empirical relationships represent any underlying physics; according to Koide, the rule he discovered "may be an accidental coincidence".

 Theoretical problems

-Some features of the standard model are added in an ad hoc way.
-These are not problems per se (i.e. the theory works fine with these ad hoc features), but they imply a lack of understanding.
-These ad hoc features have motivated theorists to look for more fundamental theories with fewer parameters.
-Some of the ad hoc features are:
+Some features of the Standard Model are added in an ad hoc way.
+These are not problems per se (i.e. the theory works fine with the ad hoc insertions), but they imply a lack of understanding.
+These contrived features have motivated theorists to look for more fundamental theories with fewer parameters.
+Some of the contrivances are: